 In most cases, a conviction in federal court on the charge of perjury will result in up to five years in prison and fines.
 The penalty for a perjury conviction is in addition to the penalties levied as a result of any related criminal convictions.
 For example, if a person testifies in their own defense in a narcotics conspiracy case and they are accused of committing perjury, they could face additional prosecution at the conclusion of the narcotics case.

 If the person is convicted in both cases, they face the possibility of consecutive sentences.
 This means that one sentence will commence after the first one concludes.
 Our attorneys are dedicated to protecting a person’s rights and building their defense.
 If a person is accused of intentionally misleading investigators, prosecutors, or the judge, an experienced DC federal perjury lawyer could present an aggressive defense, and help consider the options available in a perjury case.

-If you have been charged with perjury in federal court, you should consider retaining skilled legal counsel.
-Let a Virginia federal perjury lawyer help.
-Contact the firm today for a free initial consultation.
+If a person has been charged with perjury in federal court, they should consider retaining skilled legal counsel.
+Let a DC federal perjury lawyer help.
+Contact our firm today for a free initial consultation.